HollerLondon/sfImagePoolPlugin/README.md

       }
     }
     ...

-### 2. Enable modules ###
+### 2. Enable modules

 Typically, `sfImagePoolAdmin` in the backend app, and `sfImagePool` in all apps where you need to output images.

-Every application that'll handle images from the image pool should have the `sfImagePool` module enabled in the app's settings.yml (or globally in the project's settings.yml):
+Every application that will handle images from the image pool should have the `sfImagePool` module enabled in the app's `settings.yml` (or globally in the project's `settings.yml`):

     all:
      .settings: